 Chief Executive Officer

 Azhar Azeez has a bachelors degree in Finance from Osmania University and a Master’s degree in business administration (MBA) and currently is pursuing his PhD in Islamic studies.
-For over 14 years he worked for major US corporations such as General Electric, American General Life and Capital One.
-Mr. Azeez currently serves as director of fund division at Islamic Relief USA.
-A member of the Association of Funding Professionals, Mr. Azeez , oversees 7 Islamic Relief regional offices, creates fund development plans, manages events, mails campaigns, corporate fundraising campaigns, manages FD staff and motivational speakers and community activities.
-He is also a member of ISNA Executive Council since 2002 and was elected president of ISNA in 2014.
-A regular speaker and fundraiser for various local, regional and national events, Mr. Azeez has been active in media appearances and interviews for many national television networks and newspapers.
-Azhar Azeez is the founder of a weekly global email newsletter on issues related to Islam and Muslims, reaching more than 15,000 subscribers weekly.
-He is the founder and past president of the Islamic Association of Carrollton, TX, and was also a founding member and past president of the Council on American Islamic Relations, Dallas/Fort Worth chapter.
-He was also the past President of the North Texas Islamic council which represent 35 Islamic Organizations in Dallas/Fort worth area.
+For over 14 years he worked for major U.S. corporations such as General Electric, American General Life, and Capital One.
+Azhar currently serves as director of fund division at Islamic Relief USA.
+A member of the Association of Funding Professionals, Azhar oversees 7 Islamic Relief regional offices, creates fund development plans, manages events, mails campaigns, corporate fundraising campaigns manages FD staff and motivational speakers and community activities.
+He has served as a member of the ISNA Executive Council since 2002 and was elected president of ISNA in 2014.
+A regular speaker and fundraiser for various local, regional and national events, he has been active in media appearances and interviews for many national television networks and newspapers.
+Azhar is the founder of a weekly global email newsletter on issues related to Islam and Muslims, reaching more than 15,000 subscribers weekly.
+He is the founder and past president of the Islamic Association of Carrollton, TX, and was a founding member and past president of the Council on American Islamic Relations, Dallas/Fort Worth chapter.
+He was also the past president of the North Texas Islamic Council which represents 35 Islamic Organizations in Dallas/Fort Worth area.

 Director of Public Affairs